|Bits||Kennel Club||Entering Shows||Agility Fun||Breeds||Names|

 About us at Agility Bits and what we're doing

 Agility Bits was started by me when I heard people saying they couldn't afford expensive agility equipment and I said I made my own.
 It started as a few pages of instructions for some jumps and a dodgy weave made out of bits of strapping from the DIY shop.
 There was also a peculiar looking dog walk and a tyre that was a real motorbike tyre.
 The whole lot lived on a little bit of land that I liberated in 1984 when no-one else wanted it.
 It is only a little bit of land but we still use it and I can do some useful training on 'The Plot.'
 The equipment has changed quite a bit since those days.

-I'm currently competing with two doggies.
-Sasha does a little bit of hoopers now that she's retired from agility.
+I have two dogs.
+Sasha has retired from any competition but she does a little bit of hoopers now and again.
 She loves it.
 She did any size classes for a while after she retired but then she decided it was a bit too much for her.

 Here's Sasha in 2016 winning a lower height

-The second doggie is Jilly, a collie springer cross who currently competes at grade 3.
-I choose the lower height option for her and she'll compete as an intermediate dog in 2020.
+This is Jilly, a collie springer cross who currently competes at grade 3.
+I choose the lower height option for her as soon as it was available and now she competes as an intermediate dog.